Meerut Metro

 Meerut Metro Station Name

-The Meerut Metro corridor will feature a total of 13 stations, comprising different structural designs.
+The Meerut Metro corridor features a total of 13 stations, comprising different structural designs.
 Elevated stations include Meerut South, Partapur, Rithani, Shatabdi Nagar, Brahmapuri, MES Colony, Daurli, Meerut North, and Modipuram.
 The three underground stations are Meerut Central, Bhaisali, and Begumpul.
 Additionally, the Modipuram Depot station is being constructed at grade level.

 Meerut Metro Station Name Meerut South to Modipuram